jackburridge/jwb/blog/2025/magic_of_the_callable_abstraction.rst

    :start-after: # brew_coffee_start
    :end-before: # brew_coffee_end

-Then we add a callable wrapper, this will take a callable that can brew coffee, then returns a new call that calls the callable that brews a coffee, and then does another step...
+Then we add a callable wrapper.
+This wrapper takes a callable that can brew coffee, and returns a new callable that first calls the original coffee-brewing callable, and then performs an additional step...
 Adding Milk!
-(But only if you want it)
+(But only if you request it)

 .. literalinclude:: callable/coffee_example.py
    :start-after: # add_milk_start